yuhantsao9999/RugPullHW/README.md

 ## step 1

-`cd src/WhiteList.sol`
+`cd src`

-change endpoint from infura or alchemy
+enter WhiteList.sol to change endpoint from infura or alchemy

 ## step 2